fabianaapateanu/training-testng-advanced/README.md

         * `<listener class-name="org.uncommons.reportng.HTMLReporter"/>`
         * `<listener class-name="org.uncommons.reportng.JUnitXMLReporter"/>`
      2. These listeners are available through the dependencies added in the `pom.xml` file
      3. After running the suite file the `/test-output` directory will be generated in which you can find a HTML & a XML report

+##Practice and play :exclamation:
+* Go to https://ive.endava.com and login with you endava account (username & password from your computer)
+* Make sure to talk with one of your colleagues to login also
+* Go to section Quizzes and search for the quiz with name "TestNG & JUnit basics"
+* Invite you colleague and play together the quiz!